T-DevH/llm_finetune_nemo/README.md

 # LLM Fine-Tuning with NVIDIA NeMo.

 This project demonstrates how to fine-tune a NeMo model using PEFT adapters.
+It provides my own experience and a developer perspective trying to establish and share best practices.
+I am also sharing how to build a NIM for deployment once finetuning is done.
+I will expand this work to cover more advanced topics  on how to leverage Nemo and NIMs for accuracy, quality and performance.

 ## Prerequisites